 Al Bowlly (1898-1941) was a popular band singer and prolific recording artist.
 His records have become known in recent decades through reissues, and in other media where a song from the 30s is called for.
 This can be traced back to the TV series Pennies From Heaven (1978) which used several of Bowlly’s songs, and since then he has been heard on numerous soundtracks.

 Bowlly was born in Mozambique and brought up in Johannesburg, but flourished in Britain and the USA in the 1930s, notably with the bands of Lew Stone and Ray Noble.
 When Noble moved to the US to lead a new band, Bowlly went with him.

 Al Bowlly died in 1941 when a German bomb exploded near his London flat.

-Harris had sung My Canary in America in January 1931 on Rudy Vallee's radio program, the earliest broadcast performance I can find.
-(It was heard often that year, on live radio and in local concerts, sung by a variety of artists.
-French star Maurice Chevalier even performed his own variation on the lyrics for American radio in April.)
+My Canary would be heard often on live radio and in local concerts during 1931, sung by a variety of artists.
+French star Maurice Chevalier even performed his own variation of the lyrics for American radio as early as April 1931.

-My Canary had had a little advance publicity in September 1930 when the syndicated column Walter Winchell on Broadway mentioned it briefly as a new Eddie Pola song.
+The song had already had some advance publicity back in September 1930 when the syndicated column Walter Winchell on Broadway mentioned it briefly as a new Eddie Pola song.